 In Environmentally Sensitive Areas

-As world demand for restoration of disturbed soil sites and the development of natural recreational areas increases, architects, planners and regulatory authorities look for design, inputs and management practices that will produce the best possible product with the lowest environmental impact.
-Today we now recognize and understand that the Environment is impacted, either positively or negatively, not only by inputs and management practices at the project location, but also at the source of manufacturing of the inputs selected.
+As world demand for restoration of disturbed soil sites and the development of natural recreational areas increases, architects, planners, and regulatory authorities look for design, inputs, and management practices that will produce the best possible product with the lowest environmental impact.
+Today we now recognize and understand that the Environment is impacted, either positively or negatively, not only by inputs and management practices at the project location but also at the source of manufacturing of the inputs selected.
 We all live in One World and it truly is a global community.
 How we manage our resources and manufacturing technologies in one part of the world, ultimately affects all other neighbors in the global community in one way or another.

-Over 20 years ago Suståne was founded first on the basic premise of utilizing and refining renew- able agricultural resources that if poorly managed, might otherwise contribute to environmental issues that would require future generations to work harder to clean up.
+Over 20 years ago Suståne was founded first on the basic premise of utilizing and refining renewable agricultural resources that if poorly managed, might otherwise contribute to environmental issues that would require future generations to work harder to clean up.
 In the 1980’s Suståne and the U.S. Environmental Protection Agency established new safeguards and techniques for recycling and redistribution of natural resources in the most environmentally benign way possible.
-The “Suståne” process became a consciously systematic way to better manage plant materials and agriculture’s rotation in the Nature’s carbon cycle.
-The Suståne composting and manufacturing process avoids production of serious greenhouse gasses like methane and nitrous oxide; and, utilizing Suståne products serve to augment native, ornamental, and agricultural crops’ capacity to naturally sequester and clean CO2 from our atmosphere.
+The “Suståne” process became a consciously systematic way to better manage plant materials and agriculture’s rotation in Nature’s carbon cycle.
+The Suståne composting and manufacturing process avoids the production of serious greenhouse gasses like methane and nitrous oxide; and, utilizing Suståne products serve to augment native, ornamental, and agricultural crops’ capacity to naturally sequester and clean CO2 from our atmosphere.